-In vitro anti-plaque and anti-calculus testing to evaluate anti-bacterial, anti-adhesion or enzyme inhibition agents or crystal growth inhibition agents
+Anti-plaque and anti-calculus laboratory testing for oral care products to evaluate anti-bacterial, anti-plaque, anti-microbial, anti-adhesion or enzyme inhibition agents or crystal growth inhibition agents